Web hosting service provides individuals and organizations with a server to store their website and make them accessible to people via the internet.

 In other words, it’s an online service that offers organizations and individuals a system for storing content that can be accessed through World Wide Web. i.e it provides a place to store all the files.

 If you are new to the world of web hosting or just want to learn more about it to create a new website, keep scrolling.

 New users may sometimes find it difficult to set up a website.
 For this reason, most companies offer some form of customer support.
-This allows you to get help when you need it, without having to worry about the technical aspects.

 How does web hosting work?